TobiasAagaard/Demo-scripts/README.md

 - **Python**

 ## Purpose

 This repository is intended to:

 - Serve as a playground for testing and practicing code.
 - Act as a reference for quick implementations.
+- Provide an easy way to set up a coding environment and quickly start working on small projects or experiments.